vipe5/vipe5/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me
-i'm a software engineer at [DXC Technology](https://www.dxc.technology/).
+I'm a software engineer at [DXC Technology](https://www.dxc.technology/).

-B.Tech graduate,Proficient in C/C++, PYTHON, and SQL.
+An enthusiastic engineering fresher with a B.Tech degree, Proficient in C/C++, PYTHON, and SQL.
 Passionate about implementing and launching new projects.

 ### what i do for fun?
+-Type some thing in lowercase

 -Play games

--Surf Net